 This is important to gain the most benefits from your legumes.
-Without the correct inoculant for the selected legume (refer table below), nitrogen nodules will not be made by the legume.
-Your legumes may still grow without inoculant, but the opportunity to fix nitrogen may be lost and some legume species may not grow as well.
+Without the correct inoculant for the selected legume, nitrogen nodules will not be made by the legume.
+Your legumes will still grow without inoculant, but the opportunity to fix nitrogen maybe lost and some legume species may not grow as well.

-The inoculant promotes strong nodulation on the legume roots which is suppling nitrogen to your legume and subsequent cane crops.
-This allows you to reduce your nitrogen fertiliser in your plant cane.
-Make sure the inoculant is kept in the fridge as they are living bacteria.
-Temperatures greater than 30°C can kill rhizobia.
-In addition, it is always good to check the soil temperature when planting over summer as temperatures of 35°C or more can start to cook the seed, with soybean being particularly sensitive.
-Mix the inoculant in water as per packet instructions and coat legume seeds thoroughly with the inoculant.
-Some bean planters have inoculant sprayers.
-Ensure that the tank is free of any chemical residues and don't leave in direct sunlight as inoculant will overheat.
+The inoculant promotes strong nodulation on the legume roots which is suppling nitrogen to your legume and subsequent cane crop.
+This allows you to reduce your chemical fertiliser when planting cane.
+Make sure inoculant is kept in the fridge as they are living bacteria.
+Mix inoculant in water as per packet instructions and coat legume seeds thoroughly with the inoculant.
+Some bean planters have inoculant sprayers, ensure that the tank is free of any chemical residues and don't leave in direct sunlight as inoculant will overheat.